 The Presidential Partners consortium of Powers & Sons Construction, UJAMAA Construction, Brown & Momen, and Safeway Construction.
 These companies represent some of the most established and well-respected Black owned construction firms in Chicago.
+It is wonderful that Chicago is home to so many excellent construction firms that are experiencing high levels of success across the country.
+It is reflected in their customer satisfaction ratings and the number of top of the range equipment, like a scabbler, that they have to help them carry out their job.

 Alone, none of these companies had the experience to win the bid to construct the institution that is slated for Chicago’s Woodlawn neighborhood.
 Together, according Mike Strautmanis, vice president at the Obama Foundation, it was an easy choice.